 Instead of throwing away a glass jar of jelly, clean it and use for food storage.
 Glass jars are excellent food storage containers.
 You can also use them to store used cooking oil.

 Reuse your paper plates, paper bowls, plastic cups, and plastic forks, spoons, and knives.
 There’s no reason to limit these items to single-use.
-You don’t have to wash a paper plate under water, you can wipe them clean with a paper towel.
-Any left over food residue on a plate or fork does not automatically become poisonous after 8 hours.
-You can safely eat off these things many times over.
+Just wipe them clean with a paper towel immediately after use, and don’t let food residue dry hard.
+You can safely eat off these items many times over.